fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

   The React app uses React Router to determine whether or not the URI is a valid route and what to do.

-Note: We have deprecated `/api/v1/kolide/` routes and will remove them in the Fleet 4.0 release.
-Please migrate all routes to `/api/v1/fleet/`.

 ### fleetctl

 Many of the operations that a user may wish to perform with an API are currently best performed via the [fleetctl](./2-fleetctl-CLI.md) tooling.
 These CLI tools allow updating of the osquery configuration entities, as well as performing live queries.